JRasmusBm/git-workshop/05_merge_vs_rebase.md

 ## Performing a rebase

 Rebase is for once a rather useful name for the git operation.
-What it does is it puts the current branch pointer next to the branch you're rebasing on, and then replays the changes from your branch on top of the other branch, creating new commits as it goes.
+What it does is it puts the current branch pointer next to the branch we're rebasing on, and then replays the changes from our branch on top of the other branch, creating new commits as it goes.

 ```sh